10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 Use responsive design techniques with relative units (rem, em, %) rather than fixed pixel values, and test your components at various zoom levels during development.
 For detailed guidance, see [WCAG 2.2 Understanding Reflow](https://www.w3.org/WAI/WCAG22/Understanding/reflow.html).

-### Advocate for Accessible Design Patterns

-Promote the adoption of design patterns that inherently prevent accessibility issues.
-Examples include:

-* Avoid placing text directly over images unless sufficient contrast or a background overlay is provided to ensure readability.
-* Use native HTML `<select>` elements for dropdowns instead of creating custom solutions or using frameworks.
-Native elements are inherently accessible and offer consistent behavior across platforms.
-* When custom components are necessary, replicate the behavior of native elements.
-For instance, custom modals should support full keyboard navigation and include options to close them using standard shortcuts.
-* Design forms with clear and descriptive error messages.
-Pair these messages with ARIA roles or properties to make them accessible to screen readers.

 ### RTL and Logical Properties

 Support right-to-left (RTL) languages by using CSS logical properties instead of physical ones where it makes sense.
 Logical properties use direction-agnostic terms (`inline` and `block`) that automatically adapt to the text direction, making RTL support automatic.